Meberem/LibraryManager-wiki/Using-VsctToXliff-tool-to-convert-between-VSCT-and-XLF.md

 ## Producing translated VSCT files

-Once the vendors are done translating the XLF files and check them back into the project, the next step is to generate
+Once the vendors are done translating the XLF files and check them back into the project, the next step is to generate localized VSCT files from the localized XLF files.
+The same tool accomplishes that with the ```---generatevsct``` option.
+As of right now, simply replace the VSCT files in the project and rebuild.

+## Setting up your project to support localized VSCT files

+This is already done for LibMan, but may need to be done for a new project.